SailorSnoW/defi-alyra/README.md

 Using hardhat for easier debugging with the hardhat console.

-Forked contracts from UniswapV2 and SushiSwap are updated to 0.8.10.
+Forked contracts from UniswapV2 and SushiSwap are updated to 0.8.10 and don't use SafeMath anymore.
-Please note that updated contracts still use SafeMath, this will need to be removed in the future.

 The excercise is divided in 3 different part.